notgoodusename/Seth/README.md

 # Seth

-Used osirisandextra as a base and ported it to tf2 Also really incomplete and messy
+Used osirisandextra as a base and ported it to tf2, also really incomplete and messy